 1. Check for Background Apps and Activity

-Use “Activity Monitor” (found in Applications > Utilities) to view what processes are using the most CPU and memory.
-Shut down any high-usage apps that aren’t necessary.
+Use "Activity Monitor" to view what processes are using the most CPU and memory.

 2. Keep It on a Hard Surface